Leveraging New IRS Rules Eliminating 36-Month Testing Period for Cancellation of Debt Income

 Recording of a 110-minute CPE/CLE webinar with Q&A

-This webinar will prepare tax attorneys and CPAs to offer their clients advice on filing federal tax returns and complying with IRS rules for reporting cancellation of debt (COD) income in compliance Sect.
+This course will prepare tax attorneys and CPAs to offer their clients advice on filing federal tax returns and complying with IRS rules for reporting cancellation of debt (COD) income in compliance Sect.
 6050P revised regulations for recognizing discharges of debt.

 - Confusion over 36-month testing period for Form 1099-C